-Sharon Morin Born into a large politically active Métis family of 7, I have spent a lot of time participating in many political and cultural activities and in many ways lived and was taught in a traditional Aboriginal way by Elders, Knowledge keepers and Community Activists.
+Sharon Morin was born into a large politically active Métis family of 7, and has spent a lot of time participating in many political and cultural activities.
+In many ways, she lived and was taught in a traditional Aboriginal way by Elders, Knowledge keepers and Community Activists.

-Volunteering for my Mother retired Senator Thelma Chalifoux we started the Michif Cultural Connections, which is a Métis Living Museum, Resource Center ad Gift Shop located in historical Mission are of St. Albert.
+Sharon volunteered for her Mother, retired Senator Thelma Chalifoux, and together, they started the Michif Cultural Connections– a Métis Living Museum, Resource Center ad Gift Shop located in historical Mission of St. Albert.

-I have worked for the past 13 years at the Musee Heritage Museum as the Program Manager and Aboriginal Lead developing curriculum based aboriginal educational and community programs.
-We are now expending with Truth and Reconciliation with Blanket Exercises for both Children and Adults for the general public and Educators.
+She has worked for the past 13 years at the Musée Héritage Museum as the Program Manager and Aboriginal Lead, developing curriculum-based aboriginal educational and community programs.
+The program is now being expanded with Truth and Reconciliation, with Blanket Exercises for both Children and Adult,s for the general public and Educators.

 Theresa Strawberry, Cree